-Custom allows you to access the Define Custom menu keys.
-The Define Custom menu keys allow you to specify printer characteristics such as PCL Level and printer color capability.
+Custom Custom allows you to access the Define Custom menu keys.
+The Define

-Auto enables the analyzer to automatically attempt to identify the connected printer when the Print key is pressed or when Printer Type is set to Auto.
+Custom menu keys allow you to specify printer characteristics such as PCL printer when the Print key is pressed or when Printer Type is set to Auto.